• Skip to primary navigation

 Jump to Recipe Print Recipe

-Chicken drumsticks that are coated in flour, baked in the oven until lightly golden and crisp, tossed in my Homemade Sticky Finger Sauce, and then broiled until perfectly glazed.
-The sauce has an Asian flair to it, all while being neutral enough to dip into ranch and eat along with celery.
+The drumsticks are lightly coated in flour, baked until golden and crisp, tossed in my homemade sticky finger sauce, then broiled until beautifully glazed.
+The sauce has a subtle Asian-inspired flavor while still being mild enough to pair perfectly with ranch and celery.

 Sticky Wings